lse-ds105/ds105a-project-politics_and_datascience/docs/index.md

 These are the steps/process we followed as we organised our GitHub.

 ### Step 1: The creation of notebooks 📌
-The first step was more so a research step, and we scraped as much data as possible, also using all sorts of APIs.
+The first step was a research step, and we scraped as much data as possible, also using all sorts of APIs.
 This was a trial and error step, where we decided which graphs worked best for us and what type of APIs we could use for the process.
 We also experimented with hidden APIs, giving us a broader range of resources and data.
-The notebooks were titled Nb01.ipynb, Nb02.ipynb respectively for all graphs.

 ### Step 2: Organizing data 📌
 The next step we created a data folder where we added all CSV files to it, so they could be uploaded to the website to create the interactive graphs.